Tovarnykh/clean-code-practice/README.md

 ╠───────────────────────────────╣
 ║1 - Anagrams                   ║
 ║2 - IntegerDivision            ║
+║3 - CharsCounter               ║
 ║                               ║
-║3 - Any symbol to Exit         ║
+║? - Any symbol to Exit         ║
 ╚═══════════════════════════════╝
  >1
 ╔═════════════════════════╗